thebetar/EncryptedMessageExchange/readme.md

 -   npm
 -   docker

-To run this project follow the steps below:
+To run this project follow the steps below (with docker compose):

 -   Navigate to the client folder using `cd client`
 -   Install all npm dependencies using `npm install`